 Pupils injured in German city of Wuppertal, suspect in custody

-Several pupils have been injured at a school in the western German city of Wuppertal, and police have arrested a suspect who was also injured, a police spokesman tells dpa.
+Several pupils were injured in an attack at a school in the western German city of Wuppertal on Thursday, with police detaining the suspect who was also injured.

 According to the Bild newspaper, a knife was used.